Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 - Another quick and easy activity.
 Create a safe zone or pathway around the house using pillows or squares of colored paper.

 - Then, have your child follow the path, trying not to step off the safe zone (pillows or paper) and fall into the quicksand (floor).
-Put on some music for added fun.
+For added fun, put on some music.
 Your kids can skip, run, hop, or dance their way over the route.

 Balancing Acts